AndBM/andbm.github.io/_pages/about.md

 A preprint can be found here:

-- Andreas Bock Michelsen, Manuel Valiente, Nikolaj Zinner and Antonio Negretti, _Ion-induced interactions in a Tomonaga-Luttinger liquid_, [arXiv:1907.070900](https://arxiv.org/abs/1907.07090) [cond-mat.quant-gas]
+- Andreas Bock Michelsen, Manuel Valiente, Nikolaj Zinner and Antonio Negretti, _Ion-induced interactions in a Tomonaga-Luttinger liquid_, [PRB 100, 205427](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.100.205427) / [arXiv](https://arxiv.org/abs/1907.07090)

 ## Contact
 You can reach me at andreas.michelsen [at] uni.lu.